LEARNAcademy/syllabus/react/tic-tac-toe.md

 This is a web game for two players who are taking turns on one device.
 You will have to use the component state to keep track of whose turn it is and which squares have been marked by each player.
 This project will challenge your knowledge of React as well as be an exercise in creating good user experiences.

 When creating a project, it is important to think about organization of your code.
 It is best practice to separate and compartmentalize all the actions in your code.
 The square UI will be in its own component. `App.js` controls of all the data in state, renders the other components, and performs the game logic.

+### Win Condition

+The win condition is one of the most challenging aspects of coding Tic Tac Toe.
+Take some time with your team to discuss the different possibilities.
+It can be helpful to define the logic by writing it out in regular English words.

+There is an interesting approach to the [Tic Tac Toe win condition in React](https://forum.freecodecamp.org/t/need-help-understanding-react-tic-tac-toe-winner-function/137840) here.
+However, this code should NOT be used as is.
+It must be refactored.
+The tools used in this example are not current best practices in React.
+It is provided here as inspiration.

+---

 ### 📚 User Stories